-Power factor ctive to 1 to 0.8 capacitive, except for classes C and D where the operating range luctive to 1 to 0.5 capacitive.
-For bi-directional meters the power factor range limits are valid in both directions.
-Temperature From lower temperature limit to upper temperature limit as specified by manufacturer.
-The manufacture -55°C, -40°C, urer shall specify the lower temperature limit from the values: -25°C, -10°C. The manufacturer shall specify the upper temperature limit from the values: +40°C, +55°C, +70°C. Humidity and water With respect to instrument is i o humidity, the manufacturer shall specify the environment class for which the ntended: sed locations where the instruments are not subjected to condensed water, or ice formations; H2: enclo sed locations where the instruments may be subjected to condensed water, to urces other than rain and to ice formations; H3: open locations with average climatic conditions.
-Connection modes urer shall specify whether the meter is intended for direct connection, connection at transformers or through current and voltage transformers.
+Connection modes The manufacturer shall specify whether the meter is intended for direct connection, connection through current transformers or through current and voltage transformers.
 The manufacturer shall specify the connection mode(s), the number of measurement elements of the meter and the number of phases of the electric system for which the meter is intended.
-A meter in accordance with this recommendation can be one or more of the following: Symbol (1) Description single-phase two-wire, 1 element Ĵ single phase three-wire, 1 element (applicable only for balanced and symmetrical voltages single phase three-wire, 2 element \sim three-phase four-wire 3-element three-phase three-wire 2-element (applicable only in cases where leakage currents can be ruled out) Ļ two-phase three-wire 2 element (intended for operation on two phases of a three-phase service.
-Can also be a three-phase meter operated as two-phase three-wire) (1) Symbols have been taken from IEC 62053-52 [38]. urer may specify alternative connection modes for poly-phase meters.
-These nection mode(s) shall also be part(s) of the operating conditions.
-Tilt 01 ition as specified by the manufacturer ± 3 degrees.
-If no mounting position is unting position is allowed.
-Harmonics nd current shall be allowed to deviate from the sinusoidal form, as given by the in clause 3.3.3, Table 4, "Harmonics in voltage and current circuits".
-Load balance nce shall be allowed to vary from fully balanced conditions to current in only one for poly-phase meters and for single-phase 3-wire meters.
-Note: National authorities or regional legisl lation may specify certain values for various rated operating conditions.
+A meter in accordance with this recommendation can be (but is not limited to) one or more of the following: Description of the meter and the number of phases of the electric system for which the meter is intended.
+A meter in accordance with this recommendation can be (but is not limited to) one or more of the following: Description the following: Description single-phase two-wire, 1 element single phase three-wire, 1 element (applicable only for balanced and symmetrical voltages single phase three-wire, 2 element three-phase four-wire 3-element three-phase three-wire 2-element (applicable only in cases where leakage currents can be ruled out) two-phase three-wire 2 element (intended for operation on two phases of a three-phase service.
+Can also be a three-phase meter operated as two-phase three-wire) The manufacturer may specify alternative connection modes for poly-phase meters.
+These alternative connection mode(s) shall also be part(s) of the operating conditions.
+Tilt Mounting position as specified by the manufacturer ± 3 degrees.
+If no mounting position is given, any mounting position is allowed.
+Harmonics The voltage and current shall be allowed to deviate from the sinusoidal form, as given by the requirements in clause 3.3.3, Table 4, "Harmonics in voltage and current circuits".
+Load balance The load balance shall be allowed to vary from fully balanced conditions to current in only on current circuit for poly-phase meters and for single-phase 3-wire meters.
+Note: National authorities or regional legislation may specify certain values for various rated operating conditions.
 See Annex D.